 As with bathrooms, kitchen manufacturers are beginning to recognise the needs of elderly and disabled customers with a growing range of thoughtfully designed kitchens.

-Some of the features to look out for:
+Some of the kitchen design features to look out for:

 Equipping existing wall cupboards with a smooth pull-down mechanism, means that wheelchair users can reach storage space that would otherwise be inaccessible.